Graduate Diploma in Dementia Studies Nursing (G.Dip.)

 - Earn a post-baccalaureate level graduate diploma in a specialty area of nursing with an increasing need for expert care.
 Develop practical, in-depth knowledge and evidence-based nursing skills.

 - Ready yourself for employment in a variety of care settings that require leadership in dementia care.

 Next Intake Fall 2023

-- 28 months part-time to complete (final semester of study is a 150-hour practicum)
+- 5 semesters of part-time study (final semester is 150-hour practicum)

 - Bachelor of Science in Nursing, Bachelor of Nursing, or Bachelor of Nursing Science, from an accredited university, with a GPA of 77%.

 - Registered Nurse (in good standing) in the province of Ontario or active practicing license in any other Canadian province.